-Transfer Regulations: Transfer credit will normally be awarded for credit earned at regionally accredited institutions and completed with a grade of C- or better.
-A maximum of nine hours of credit earned with a grade of D may be accepted in transfer if the credit was earned at a regionally accredited institution.
+Transfer Regulations.
+Transfer credit will normally be awarded for credit earned at regionally accredited institutions and completed with a grade of C- or better.
+Transfer students can petition to have Tabor accept up to nine hours of credit earned with a D if the credit was earned at a regionally accredited institution.
 Credit earned with less than a C- grade may not be used to meet prerequisites or to meet the requirements of a major.
 Tabor's transcript reflects a cumulative grade point average for the transfer student which is calculated only on credit earned in residence at Tabor.